AllyYL/casestudy/src/projects/weave.md

 ## Overview

-WEAVE is a Web3 ecommerce app offering users the ability to purchase both physical garments and their NFT counterparts at the same time.
-I was brought in as a product designer to **build a unified UI system, overseeing the extended product pages** and **social sharing flow**.
-I developed the MVP for invester demo.
-With an emphasis on integrating blockchain-backed sustainable tracking into the user flow, I also focused on **data visualization** for sustainability information.
+WEAVE is a Web3 e-commerce app where users can purchase physical garments and their NFT counterparts together.
+As product designer, I built a **unified UI system**, designed the **social sharing** flow, and integrated **blockchain-based sustainability tracking** into the user journey and created data visualizations to surface environmental impact.

 <br>
 <div class="layout-twocolumn">
     <div class="column-left">
         <h3>Client</h3>
-        <p>WEAVE (Seed)</p>
+        <p>WEAVE</p>
     </div>
     <div class="column-right">
         <h3>My Role</h3>